spineo/ansible-aws-instance/README.md

 # ansible-aws-instance

-Launch/Configuire AWS EC2 Instances and Security Groups Using Ansible and Configure/Startup Applications.
+Launch/Configure AWS EC2 Instances and Security Groups Using Ansible and Configure/Start Up Applications.

 This project contains the Ansible inventories, playbooks, and templates needed to manage EC2 instances and individual applications.